Skip to main content

 You can automatically detect and manage flaky tests in your Bazel projects by integrating with Trunk.
 This document explains how to configure Bazel to output compatible reports that can be uploaded to Trunk for analysis.

-After correctly generating reports following the above steps, you'll be ready to move on to the next steps to configure uploads in CI.
+Work through the steps below in order.
+Once you’ve finished the last one, you’ll be ready to move on to configure uploads in CI.

 Generating Reports